 1 t baking powder

-1 – 2 T rosemary or thyme leaves, chopped and optional
+1 – 2 T rosemary or thyme leaves chopped, optional

-Pour 3 T of oil into a 13 x 9 pan, preferably metal or cast iron.
-Rub the oil around the bottom and sides and place in the preheated oven for 5 to 10 minutes until sizzling hot, about 5-10 minutes.
-Do not let this get to smoking.
-Transfer potato mixture to pan and spread with a spatula, Top with remaining onions.
-Sprinkle with the herb of your choice.
-Drizzle with a little extra oil and a bit more salt and pepper and a drizzle of olive oil.
+Pour 3 T of olive oil into a large oven proof pan-preferably a metal pan or a cast iron.
+Rub the oil all over and place in the preheated oven for 5 to 10 minutes until sizzling hot, but not smoking.
+Transfer potato mixture to the pan and spread evenly.
+Top with the remaining onions.
+Sprinkle with your choice of herb, if using and then sprinkle with more salt and pepper and a drizzle of olive oil.

 Place back in oven on the top rack and bake for 30 minutes.
 Then turn down oven to 350F and bake for 25 to 40 minutes until the kugel is firm and crispy.
 Let kugel cool until it is ready to be sliced.

 Kugel can be reheated, but I prefer to chop the leftovers up and make a hash with my kugel and leftover brisket.
 So good!